Debra Robertson, Ph.D., Consulting Affiliate, Technology Assessment, Strategic IP Development

 Kory Razaghi MS, MBA, Advisor, Corporate and Financial Strategy

-Kory holds an MBA in Finance and Marketing from the University of California at Irvine, an MS in Biomedical Sciences from University of New Mexico, and a BS in Chemistry from the University of Utah.
+Kory holds an MBA from the University of California at Irvine, an MS in Biomedical Sciences from University of New Mexico School of Medicine, and a BS in Chemistry from the University of Utah.